Kurdish tribes

-The following is a list of tribes of Kurdish people, an Iranic ethnic group from the geo-cultural region of Kurdistan in Western Asia.
+Kurdish tribes are tribes of Kurdish people, an Iranian ethnic group from the geo-cultural region of Kurdistan in Western Asia.

+The tribes are socio-political and generally also a territorial unit based on descent and kinship, real or putative, with a characteristic internal structure.
+They are naturally divided into a number of sub-tribes, and each of these sub-tribes again are divided into smaller units: clans, lineages and households.

+Designation

+Each Kurdish tribe use different kinds of terms to designate "Tribe", "sub-tribe", "Clan", "lineage" and "household"; 'Ahiret, Tira, Hoz, il, Khel, Tayfa or Taifa, Zuma and Rama.
+These terms are used loosely and interchangeably despite the tribal structure and organization of all Kurdish tribes are almost the same.

+History

+Early record

+In the 9th century, it was reported by Ibn khurdubah that Kurdish tribes used the word Zūma to designate tribes (زوومە, Zūma; lit.
+'Tribe').

+The 9th century historian, Ya'qubi, recorded present of tribes of Kurds in Kermanshah, Saymara, Hulwan and some villages in Spahan region.
+Al-Mas'udi reported the Kurdish tribes locations; the tribe called Šūhīān or Šāhīān at Dinawar and Hamadan, Māǰordān at Kankavar and many other tribes that were present in the Jibal region.
+Estakhiri, the 10th century author and traveler reported Kurdish tribes presence at the vicinity of Takrit.
+Ibn Hawqal reported on Hadhbāni, Humaydi and Lari tribe.

 Armenia and Georgia

-Kurdish tribes in Armenia and Georgia consist of Yazidis who arrived in Caucasus from the regions of Van, Kars and Dogubayazit during two main waves of migrations, the first wave taking place during the Russo-Ottoman wars of 19th century (1828-1829 and 1879-1882) and the second wave taking place during World War 1, especially during and after the Armenian genocide where Yazidis were also targeted alongside Armenians.
-Before migrating, Yazidis formed an integral part of Kurdish tribal interactions during the Ottoman empire.
+Kurdish tribes in Armenia and Georgia consist of Yazidis who arrived in Caucasus from the regions of Van, Kars and Dogubayazit during two main waves of migrations, the first wave taking place during the Russo-Ottoman wars of 19th century (1828–1829 and 1879–1882) and the second wave taking place during World War I, especially during and after the Armenian genocide where Yazidis were also targeted alongside Armenians.
+Before migrating, Yazidis formed an integral part of Kurdish tribal interactions in the Ottoman Empire.
 The Yazidis of Armenia who arrived during the first wave of migrations, settled in Aparan and Talin provinces in the mountainous regions of Aragatz, whereas the Yazidis who arrived during the second wave settled in villages across Ashtarak, Echmiadzin and Armavir.

+Tribal confederations

 The present tribes and tribal confederations with their sub-tribes are listed below: